 - Contact form.
 When you complete our contact form, you are required to enter your email address, and may optionally enter your name.
 This information will only be used to reply to your message.
 All information entered in our contact form, and sent in any subsequent email messages, is sent to us via email and stored in our Gmail account.

 - Anonymous Usage Data.
-If you consent, we collect anonymous Usage Data on how you use the Service.
+We collect anonymous Usage Data on how you use the Service.
 This Usage Data may include information such as your computer’s anonymized Internet Protocol address (IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
 We use this data to measure and improve the performance of our site.
-They help us to know which pages are the most and least popular and see how visitors move around the site.
-You can opt-out of sharing your anonymous Usage Data with us by setting Performance Cookies to Inactive in the cookie settings for this Website.

 Legal basis for processing Personal Data under General Data Protection Regulation (GDPR)